PIM solutions: the business case for product information management

 Reduces cart abandonment and returns

-Poor product descriptions are the second highest cause of cart abandonment.
+Poor product descriptions are a major cause of cart abandonment.
 Insufficient product information often results in customers making the wrong purchase, and needing to return their item.
 With PIM users reporting a 40% decrease in product returns, the way you handle and maintain product information can make the difference between converting or losing prospective customers.

 Serves the conscious consumer